 5- Contact a Professional Exterminator

 Though these proactive measures can help reduce the chances of an infestation, there is still the potential for one to occur.
 A licensed pest professional can help you identify and create a tailored treatment plan for common pantry pests such as ants, cockroaches, fruit flies, houseflies, earwigs, centipedes, silverfish, and spiders.
-A professional exterminator can also help you address other potential problem areas pests around your home, including damp spots, unsealed cracks or openings, and outdoor debris.
-For a free, no-obligation pest inspection of your home or business, contact Palmetto Exterminators today!
+Exterminators can also help you address other potential problem areas pests around your home, including damp spots, unsealed cracks or openings, and outdoor debris.
+For a no-obligation, free pest inspection of your home or business, contact Palmetto Exterminators today!